 Challenging outdoor activities such as bush walking, canoeing, sailing, caving, ski-touring, canyoning, four-wheel driving, rock-climbing and scuba diving all form an important part of a Rover's calendar.

-A group of Rovers is known as a "Crew".
-Each Rover Crew is different, consisting of anywhere from a handful of members to as many as 50.
-Most crews meet weekly.
-A Crew's activities are planned and run by the Rovers themselves – which means they are tailored to the requirements and interests of members.
-There are plenty of opportunities to develop personal abilities, learn new skills and make lifelong friends!
+Each Rover Scout Unit is different, consisting of anywhere from a handful of members to 50 or more.
+Most Units meet weekly and a Units activities are planned and run by the Rover Scouts themselves – which means they are tailored to the requirements and interests of members.